dinhosang/template_javascript_site/README.md

     ```sh
     npm install --save-dev webpack
     ```
     * There is another file to install, otherwise it will fail when you try to use npm run webpack (we'll get to that below).
-It does give you the command to use to install the cli dependency when it fails the run.
+It does give you the command to use to install what it calls 'cli' when it fails the run.
-    * this appears to be some kind of additional dependency that is missed out of the main webpack.
-Feel free to wait on installing this until after we try to run webpack below, just incase the command or the situation has changed.
+    * This cli appears to be some kind of additional dependency that is missed out of the main webpack.
+Feel free to wait on installing this until after we try to run webpack below just incase the command, or the situation, has changed.
     * For reference, the command you will be asked to use should take the form (at least at this date: 28/02/2018):
     ```sh
     npm install webpack-cli -D